MrBenjaminCounter/Lesson-14/README.md

 2. Make a new repl
 3. Select "Import from Github"
 4. Enter the URL of this Git, [ github.com/MrBenjaminCounter/Lesson-14 ]
+5. Navigate to the .replit file
-5. Select language as python and configure the run button to: " python challenge1.py "
+6. Select language as "python" and configure the run button to: " python challenge1.py "